Nagano Dentetsu Line (Nagano–Yudanaka/Monkey Park)

 EXPRESS SERVICE Nagano to Yudanaka: 45 minutes

 Taking approximately 45 minutes to travel between the terminals of Nagano Station and Yudanaka Station, there are many limited express services each day stopping at Gondo, Suzaka, Obuse, Shinshu-Nakano and Yudanaka.
 Express services include two types of trains: Snow Monkey Express and Yukemuri Express.
 These trains alternate through the day and are marked in blue and orange on the timetable.
 They are both express services and stop at all stations marked red in the line map above but only certain services stop at B stations.
+The front carriage of each service is reserved and costs an additional JPY300 to sit there.
+All other carraiges are non-reserved.
 Please see below for further details.

 LOCAL SERVICE Nagano to Yudanaka: 70-80 minutes